ricoveitch/notes/database/scylla-db.md

 # ScyllaDB

-- Session and yami don't require phone number

 ## Node

 Computer running scylladb.
 Each node consists of `shards`.
-Each node is assinged a range of hash tokens which determine what rows it stores.
+Each node is assigned a range of hash tokens which determine what rows it stores.

 ## Cluster